5 portrait lighting patterns you need to know

 Loop lighting with artificial light

-The placement of your lighting is similar to Rembrandt, but further round to the front of your subject at about 30 – 45 degrees and slightly lower so that the light is just above eye level.
+For a loop lighting pattern the placement of your lighting is similar to Rembrandt lighting, but further round to the front of your subject at about 30 – 45 degrees and slightly lower so that the light is just above eye level.

-Further reading: Essential loop lighting tips for portrait photography
+Further reading: Essential loop lighting tips for better portrait photography

 Important point on portrait lighting patterns

-Your lighting position is relative to your subject’s face, not to where you are positioned.
+Your lighting position is relative to your subject’s face, not to where you’re positioned.
 If your subject turns their head, the lighting pattern will change.

 The image above was taken within seconds of the below image.
-The model moved her head, so the lighting pattern changed from loop lighting (above) to short lighting (below).
+The model moved her head, so the lighting pattern changed from loop lighting (above) to beauty lighting in a short lighting style (below).

 Leave a comment